Mutual Fund Returns

 3. Economic changes: Changes in government policy can really affect different parts of the economy.
 If a mutual fund is heavily invested in one sector, a good trend will help the fund make more money.

-4. Size of the fund: bigger the fund may have better returns.
-But the size of the fund does not have greater impact on the return.
+4. Size of the fund: It may seem like the bigger the fund the better the returns.
+However, the size of the fund does not have a greater impact on the return.

 5. Cash flow: Money moving into and out of a mutual fund can change its performance.